-The following are a list of services and support channels open to you which are operated and run by RGU:Union and it's members.
+The following are a list of services and support channels which are operated and run by RGU:Union and it's members.

 RGU:Nightline is a student-led peer to peer helpline that offers a non-judgmental, confidential and anonymous listening and support service to students at RGU.
 Operating frm 20:00-08:00hrs, they have specially trained student volunteers who recognise that university is a time of many changes and challenges, and can empathise with callers.
 They won't judge, they won't give advice and they won't tell you what to do.
 They are there to listen.
 RGU:Union Nightline is confidential and anonymous (callers don't have to provide a name).
 Contact via e-mail, phone or IM.

 RGU Union Peer Support is a student-led group, offering you the chance to chat about mental health, wellbeing, or anything bothering you.
 A safe-space where everything is confidential.
 Their aim is to normalise the conversation around mental health, and to prevent feelings from being bottled up.
 They set up group peer-to-peer sessions, along with self-help workshops.
 Contact via email and check out their Facebook.